 - Create a new Buffalo State pipeline program that will encourage, prepare, and support underrepresented undergraduate students to enter the faculty ranks through the Buffalo State Reach for the Stars Scholars program.

-- Continue developing the groundbreaking Buffalo State Social Justice Learning Institute, which is expected to open soon.
-Conway-Turner noted that the institute will galvanize existing social justice work across campus and provide an infrastructure and support for furthering progress in this area.
+- Continue developing our space for social justice, which is expected to open soon.
+Conway-Turner noted that the space will galvanize existing social justice work across campus and provide an infrastructure and support for furthering progress in this area.

 - Develop a social justice-centered curriculum and co-curricular offerings that build on JEDI work through the academic disciplines.
 This includes advancing more social justice and equity-focused research across the college.